 Many people focus on the need to obtain an ITAR license, without first considering whether or not an exemption may apply to their transaction.
-What is an exemption?
-Simply put, an exemption is a set of conditions which – if met – allow you to ship to your destination without the need to obtain an export license.

 The government allows the use of exemptions because they have evaluated specific exports and feel confident that – as long as the conditions of the exemption apply – these items can be safely exported without harm to U.S. national security.